Price API - documentation for price monitoring & comparison tool

 "free_credits": 0,

-"paid_credits": 1, // Note that reason not found is not an error and will cost credits.
+"paid_credits": 1, // Note that reason not found

 "products": [ // Of course, actual errors on our side cost 0 credits.